bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

    Either way, this step happens on the author's own machine.
-QuickBBS never compiles `.ink` source itself — the server only ever reads already-compiled JSON (main design document §1.2, §5).
+QuickBBS never compiles `.ink` source itself — the server only ever reads already-compiled JSON (main design document Section 1.2, Section 5).
 3. Rename the compiled file's extension from `.json` to `.inkj` (`story.ink.json` → `story.inkj`).
 Plain `.json` is not a registered gallery extension, and the interactive-fiction scanner only ever looks for `.inkj`.
-4. Sanity-check the compiled JSON has the shape the interpreter expects: a top-level object with `inkVersion`, `root`, and `listDefs` keys, and an `inkVersion` within `SUPPORTED_INK_VERSIONS` (`quickbbs_settings.py`; currently `(21,)`).
-Inky/`inklecate` output already has this shape; this matters mainly if the JSON was produced or edited by hand.
+4. Sanity-check the compiled JSON has the structure the interpreter expects: a top-level object with `inkVersion`, `root`, and `listDefs` keys, and an `inkVersion` within `SUPPORTED_INK_VERSIONS` (`quickbbs_settings.py`; currently `(21,)`).
+Inky/`inklecate` output already has this structure; this matters mainly if the JSON was produced or edited by hand.

 ### 2.2 Choose an ingestion path — ✅ Built

-Both paths run the same validation (§2.4).
+Both paths run the same validation (Section 2.4).
 Every game — regardless of which path creates its `Story` row — is a **directory** under `Albums/interactive_fiction/`, containing exactly one mandatory manifest file, `__init__.py`, and the game's compiled `.inkj` file.
 One game folder produces exactly one `Story` row; any other